Table of Contents

 Smoking cigarettes is not recommended for anyone, but it can be especially dangerous while taking blood thinners.
 When cigarette chemicals are absorbed into the liver, problems can occur.
 The liver is vital in making enzymes to eliminate toxins.
 When the liver has to work harder to eliminate cigarette toxins, it also eliminates blood-thinning medications.
 This results in less medication in the body, which lowers the effectiveness of blood thinners.

 It is essential to get the most out of your medications because Xarelto is traditionally expensive.
-Recently, generic Xarelto (rivaroxaban) became available on Canada Meds United, so start saving on your prescription today.
+Currently, generic Xarelto (rivaroxaban) is not currently available in the United States or Canada, but you can get the medication using an online pharmacy referral service like Canada Meds United.
+We help to connect you to licensed international fulfillment centres and/or pharmacies, so start saving on your prescription today.

 Combining alcohol with any medication is typically not a great idea, but it can be quite dangerous with certain blood thinner medications, like Warfarin.
 It is advised to avoid consuming alcohol with these drugs until approved by your doctor.
 Alcohol can thin your blood, which can lead to a greater risk of bleeding.
 Binge drinking can also decrease a person’s metabolism of oral anticoagulants.
 If your body cannot break down your medications, then you will not experience the benefits of the blood thinners, and you are at risk for developing blood clots.